craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Quantitative_Analysis.md

 - PHI Database depends on backup system and app server.
 - Checklist App depends on PHI DB and user authentication.

+*This section details the business impact and dependencies of critical assets.*

 ---

 ## Evaluation Criteria & Stakeholder Approval